rch4-org/rch4-org.github.io/content/contact.md

       Having no external source of support and critically short of funding, this contact us page only appears intermittently.

+      If you wish to contact us, kindly study the following

+      If applying for help on behalf of someone else, please state their first, given, name along with your own name.

+      Your information is confidential and will never be shared with any other party.
     form_id: contactForm
     form_fields:
       - input_type: text